 The cold months of late winter are traditionally the time when our native wild plants lie asleep in the ground.
-So the sight of this wild flower's bright green flowers popping up through a dusting of snow is often a pleasant surprise.
+So to see this wild flower's bright green flowers in bloom amidst a dusting of snow is often a pleasant surprise.

 Is it a garden escapee?
 Not at all: although populations may have becomer obscured by such varieties, the stinking hellebore is a native through and through.

 Some caution should be advised: every part of this wild flower is poisonous and will induce vomiting and delirium if ingested, if not death.
 In the past it was used as a hazardous remedy for worms.
 The 18th century naturalist Gilbert White remarked thus upon this "cure": "Where it killed not the patient, it would certainly kill the worms; but the worst of it is, it will sometimes kill both".